Deep Dive: Hybrid Systems – The Future of Extraction

 Yes.
 The Arkel Coast, the WPM Primus, and the Ligre youn are available in our showrooms in Bern and Zurich.
 Come by, try different brewing profiles, and compare them with traditional machines.
 No appointment is necessary – but feel free to call us beforehand if you would like a consultation.

-Transparency is important to us – hence an honest look at points discussed in forums and reviews:
+Transparency is important to us – so here's an honest look at points discussed in forums and reviews:

-• Arkel Coast: The actual heat-up time is approx. 9 – 12 minutes if the steam boiler also needs to reach operating temperature (the manufacturer states under 6 minutes, which refers to the brew boiler alone).
-As a young manufacturer from Portugal, the service network is smaller than with established brands – but we, as partners, provide initial consultation and support.
+• Arkel Coast: The real heat-up time is approx. 9 – 12 minutes if the steam boiler is also to reach operating temperature (the manufacturer states under 6 minutes, which refers to the brew boiler alone).
+As a young manufacturer from Portugal, the service network is smaller than that of established brands – but we, as partners, handle initial consultation and support.

 • WPM Primus: The external 1.8-liter water tank stands next to the machine, not integrated – this requires additional counter space.
-As a Chinese manufacturer, WPM is less established in Europe than the competition; the service network is being built up through authorized distributors.
-The Gear Pump is a big plus for practical use but makes the machine more demanding to maintain than models with vibration pumps.
+As a Chinese manufacturer, WPM is less established in Europe than the competition; the service network is being built through authorized distributors.
+The gear pump is a major plus for practical use but makes the machine more demanding to maintain than vibration pump models.

 Roastery Tip

-For hybrid systems: Cozy Chocolate, Nutty Delight, and Very Nutty are our recommendations for everyday use – chocolaty, nutty, full-bodied.
-The clean temperature control of hybrid machines brings out precisely these flavors particularly clearly and roundly in the cup.
-If you have a machine with Flow Control or electronic pre-infusion (Arkel Coast, WPM Primus, Ligre youn), experiment with Wild Peach at 94 degrees and slow pre-infusion – the delicate peach and apricot notes will come out particularly clearly.
+For hybrid systems: Cozy Chocolate, Nutty Delight, and Very Nutty are our recommendations for everyday use – chocolatey, nutty, full-bodied.
+The clean temperature control of hybrid machines brings these aromas particularly clearly and roundly into the cup.
+If you have a machine with Flow Control or electronic pre-infusion (Arkel Coast, WPM Primus, Ligre youn), experiment with Wild Peach at 94 degrees and slow pre-infusion – the fine peach and apricot notes come out particularly clearly.